alfredoonori22/People-Classification-and-Match-Analysis-in-Soccer/README.md

 * [SoccerNet](https://www.soccer-net.org/) Dataset

   SoccerNet is a large-scale dataset for soccer video understanding, it is composed of 550 complete broadcast soccer games.
-After some adaptations (like removing some classes useless for our task) we used it to train the Faster-RCNN model in detecting the ball and the people on the field.
+After some adaptations (like removing some classes useless for our task) we used it to train the Faster-RCNN model in detecting ball and people on the field.
 * Football People (Handcrafted)

-  We extracted from the previous dataset the bounding boxes related to players, goalkeeper and referees, with their coordinates and label, and used these informations to build a balanced dataset, made of labeled images with a singol person in it.
+  We extracted from the previous dataset the bounding boxes related to players, goalkeeper and referees, with their coordinates and label, and used these informations to build a balanced dataset, made of labeled images with just a person in it.
-Then this dataset was used to train the CNN in classifying a person found by the Faster-RCNN model (which prection was in this case just "Person").
+Then this dataset was used to train the CNN in classifying a person found by the Faster-RCNN model (which prediction was, in this case, just "Person").

 ## Setting up the environment
 1. Create the environment